Vouch logovouch

 3. Published

-• Once fully published, the datasource is listed in the vouch catalog.
+• Once fully published, the data source is listed in the vouch catalog.

 • At this stage, it can be used by everyone, not just developers.